 Daphne S. Valerius, Producer/Filmmaker/Actress

-sophomore year.
-Graduating Magna Cum Laude and a Ronald McNair Scholar, under the guidance and mentorship of Dr. Lez Edmond, Valerius studied media images in a research project entitled, Self-Esteem and Self-Confidence: The Effects of Mass Media on Women of Color…Forgotten.
-This research marked the beginning of Valerius’ critical examination of her personal self-image issues and how they had been influenced by society, specifically media images.
-Upon graduation she immediately enrolled into the Broadcast Journalism Graduate Program at Emerson College.
+The recipient of several academic scholarships, Valerius went onto St. John’s University in New York majoring in Mass Communications and beginning her production career, as the Director and Producer of a play entitled, The Revolution Continues: Changing Times Call for Changing Minds.
+Graduating magna cum laude and a Ronald McNair Scholar, under the mentorship of Dr. Lez Edmond, Valerius studied media images in her research entitled, Self-Esteem and Self-Confidence: The Effects of Mass Media on Women of Color…Forgotten.
+This research marked the beginning of Valerius’ critical examination of her own personal self-image issues and how they had been influenced by media images.
+Upon graduation, Valerius enrolled into the Broadcast Journalism Master’s Program at Emerson College.
+While enrolled at Emerson, Valerius was awarded an Associated Press Award for Public Affairs for the production of a news program entitled, The Film Life while she also continued to pursue her acting endeavors.

 next >